lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Compliance Requirements {#mti}

+In the absence of an application profile standard specifying otherwise:

-An implementation may support only Initiator or only Responder.
+An implementation MAY support only Initiator or only Responder.

-An implementation may support only a single method.
+An implementation MAY support only a single method.
 None of the methods are mandatory-to-implement.

 Implementations MUST support 'kid' parameters of type int.
 None of the other COSE header parameters are mandatory-to-implement.

-An implementation may support only a single credential type (CCS, CWT, X.509, C509).
+An implementation MAY support only a single credential type (CCS, CWT, X.509, C509).
 None of the credential types are mandatory-to-implement.

 Implementations MUST support the EDHOC-Exporter.
 Implementations SHOULD support EDHOC-KeyUpdate.